 Carisbrooke Castle Today

 Today, the Castle is operated by English Heritage, who open it to the public through the spring and summer.
-Full opening times and entrance can be found on their website.
+Full opening times can be found on their website.
 Visitors are welcome to relax in the gardens, or climb the Castle battlements and enjoy the views over the Isle of Wight.
 You can even visit the Carisbrooke Castle donkeys, which are famed all over the Isle of Wight.
 They can be seen giving demonstrations of the way their ancestors would have worked the 16th century treadmill, and very much enjoy the attention they get from visitors.

 Carisbrooke Castle Events